Continuation Sheaves in Dynamics: Sheaf Cohomology and Bifurcation: Abstract continuation

 \section{Abstract continuation}

-Recall from the introduction that a fundamental feature of Conley theory is that an isolated invariant set continues under perturbation of a dynamical system.
-In this section, we provide an abstract framework to expand continuation to algebraic structures of certain isolated invariant sets such as attractors and repellers.
+Recall from the introduction that a fundamental feature of Conley theory is that an isolated invariant set continues under perturbation of a dynamical system, which leads to the concept of continuation of isolated invariant sets.
+In this section, we provide an abstract framework to expand the continuation property to algebraic structures of dynamics.